AyushRanjan9/library-management-backend/README.md

    npx kill-port 3000
    ```

-2. **Database connection failed**
-   - Check if MySQL is running
-   - Verify database credentials in `.env`
-   - Ensure database exists

-3. **Module not found errors**
+2. **Module not found errors**
    ```bash
    # Reinstall dependencies
    rm -rf node_modules package-lock.json
    npm install
    ```

+3. **Database errors**
+   - The application uses an in-memory database that resets on each restart
+   - All data is automatically recreated with sample data on startup
+   - No external database configuration is needed

 ### Logs

 Check the console output for detailed error messages and server logs.
+You should see:
+- "Connected to in-memory SQLite database"
+- "Database initialized with sample data"

 ## Contributing